Vaison-la-Romaine: The Roman Period

 After the Roman conquest (125-118 BC) in the wars against the Salyes, the Vocontii retained a certain degree of autonomy; they had two capitals, Luc-en-Diois, apparently the religious centre, and Vaison which was named Vasio Julia Vocontiorum.
 Their authority continued in the gradual Romanisation of the Celtic oppidum.
 Early building was probably done by Vocontian aristocrats who moved down from the oppidum and established houses along the river, around which the city eventually accreted but based on a Roman orthogonal street plan with different alignment from the earlier houses.

 Construction of large public monuments began in the second half of the 1st century: theatre, bridge, aqueducts, thermal baths.
 Two aqueducts provided water to the city; the older one had its source on the Sainte-Croix hill to the north, while the longer one's source was at the Groseau spring on Mont Ventoux 10 km to the south-east.

 The Pax Romana led to the extension of the city which was at its finest in the second century when it covered up to 75 hectares.
 It became one of the richest of Gallia Narbonensis; many houses with numerous mosaic pavements have been discovered and there is a fine theatre on a rocky hillslope, probably built during the reign of Tiberius, whose statue was found in a prominent place on site.
-The beautiful statue, the Vaison Diadumenos, (now in the British Museum) was also discovered in the theatre in the nineteenth century.
+The statue, the Vaison Diadumenos, (now in the British Museum) was also discovered in the theatre in the nineteenth century.

 The barbarian invasions were presaged by pillaging and burning in 276, from which Roman Vasio recovered.
 Vaison became a relatively important Christian religious centre (a bishopric existed there from the 4th century) where two councils met in 442 and 529.

 The Post-Roman Period

-The barbaric invasions of the 5th century by the Burgundians ruined the city.
+The barbarian invasions of the 5th century by the Burgundians ruined the city.
 The theatre's benches began to be reused as Christian tombstones.
 Vaison was taken by the Ostrogoths in 527 then by Chlothar I, King of the Franks, in 545 and became part of Provence.

 The disputes which broke out in the twelfth century between the counts of Provence, who had refortified the ancient "upper town" and the bishops, each of whom were in possession of half the town, were injurious to its prosperity; they were ended by a treaty negotiated in 1251 by the future pope Clement IV, a native of Saint-Gilles-du-Gard.

 In disturbed times of the Middle Ages, the inhabitants migrated to higher ground on the left bank of Ouvèze, with the shelter of the ramparts and a strong castle.
 From the eighteenth century, most of the population moved back down to the plains by the river.

 A flood struck Vaison-la-Romaine on 22 September 1992, the worst since 1632.